-Classes are scheduled for either a Mass or a liturgy on a Thursday morning and middle and senior grades will be rostered on once or twice a year for Reconciliation.
-The sacramental program is Parish based.
-The Parish Sacramental booklet is distributed to families.
+Classes are scheduled for either a Mass or a liturgy on a Thursday morning and middle and senior grades will be rostered on once a year for Reconciliation.
+The sacra ment al prog ram is Paris h base d.
+The Paris h

+Sacramental booklet is distributed to families through a link in the school newsletter.
 More information on the sacramental program can be found at Our Lady Help of Christians Parish website https://olhc.org.au/